 60.00

-13, Facit #13a, AFA 13 Print 1 [1879 50 cent violet, thin paper, Perf 14 x 13.5 "Bicolor"] Mint with VF centering, full original gum and moderate hinging.
-Huge margins and nice, delicate color, with a very crisp impression.
+13, Facit #13a, AFA 13 Print 1 [1879 50 cent violet, thin paper, Perf 14 x 13.5 "Bicolor"] Mint with F-VF+ centering, full original gum and modest hinge remnant.
+Excellent perforations (unusual for this stamp), remarkably strong color, and a very crisp impression.
 Because this printing was on very thin and crisp paper, it seems that most examples have some sort of defect.
 This is without any defects and is an outstanding example!
 Undamaged Mint examples of this stamp are missing from most collections.
+This is an excellent example!

 ---